dustinpfister/blog_posts/_posts/threejs-face3.md

 Still I might leave this post up for the sake of historical reasons, if you are still using older versions of threejs, or have found a way to add the Geometry and Face3 constructors back to three.js by way of some additional plug ins then the examples here should still work.

-## 1 - What to know before you continue reading

-This is an advanced post on three.js which is a javaScript library that is used to work with things in 3d space.
-If you are new to three.js you might want to start with my [getting started post on three.js](/2018/04/04/threejs-getting-started/) first.
-Face3 is just one of several constructors of interest when making a custom geometry.
-Other constructors of interest are [Vector3](/2018/04/15/threejs-vector3/), and of course [Geometry](/2018/04/14/threejs-geometry/).
+### Version numbers Matter

+As of this writing three.js is a project that is still being developed fairly fast, so version numbers are of great concern.
+In this post I was using [three.js 0.91.0 aka r91](https://github.com/mrdoob/three.js/tree/r91/build) when I first make the source code examples, and the last version that I tested them on was r111.

-### 1.1 - The source code examples here are on github
+### The source code examples here are on github

 The source code examples here are [in my test threejs github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-face3) repository.
 When it comes to making a pull request that would be where to do so, there is also the comments of this post that can also be used as a way to bring something up.

-### 1.2 - Other posts on related topics ( material index )
+### Other posts on related topics ( material index )

 One of the main reasons I would bother with the Face3 constructor has to do with creating faces to begin with if they are not there.
 However even when using a built in geometry constrictor with the face3 objects in place to begin with, I might still want to change the material index value.
 So the Face3 class is closely related to working with an array of materials for a mesh rather than just one.
 In my post on [Mesh objects and working with an array of materials](/2018/05/14/threejs-mesh-material-index/) I have got around to touching base on how to use an array of materials with late versions of threejs using the groups array of a buffer geometry.

-### 1.3 - Version numbers Matter

-As of this writing three.js is a project that is still being developed fairly fast, so version numbers are of great concern.
-In this post I was using [three.js 0.91.0 aka r91](https://github.com/mrdoob/three.js/tree/r91/build) when I first make the source code examples, and the last version that I tested them on was r111.

-## 2 - Basic Example of Face3
+## 1 - Basic Example of Face3

 For a basic demo of face3 I put together an example where I am just making a single triangle from an array of just three vertices.
 The Geometry constructor is used to create an instance of geometry, once I have that I will want to populate the instance of geometry with vertices by adding an array of Vector3 instances.
 Vector3 of course is another constructor that is used in three.js to create a point in space.